hotrockdev/tixel/README.md

 - Clone the application from the repo
 - Issue the following command in the root folder ``` composer install ```
 - Once the dependencies have been installed, copy the sample .env.example file to .env, making any necessary changes for your particular environment
+- Now the environment can be built with the following command: ```./vendor/bin/sail up -d```
 - The next step is to run the database migrations.
 Sample orders and a default user have been configured.
 To run the migrations and seed the database issue the following command: ``` ./vendor/bin/sail php artisan migrate --seed ```.
+- After the migrations have ran, install the required NPM dependencies ``` ./vendor/bin/sail npm install```
-- Once the migrations have completed, run the following command to compile the necessary frontend assets ``` ./vendor/bin/sail npm run build ```
+- With the NPM dependencies install, run the following command to compile the necessary frontend assets ``` ./vendor/bin/sail npm run build ```
 - The final step is to start Reverb by entering ``` ./vendor/bin/sail php artisan reverb:start```
 - At this point you can log into the app at http://localhost and use the following credentials, username: ```pizzaiolo@domain.com``` and password: ```secret```